bluecaret/family-cookbook/docs/recipe/shrimp-tempura.md

   - main
   - shrimp
 excerpt: 'Shrimp coated in a light batter and deep-fried, often served with a dipping sauce made from dashi, mirin, and soy sauce.'
+noRecipe: 'Shrimp coated in a light batter and deep-fried, often served with a dipping sauce made from dashi, mirin, and soy sauce.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Shrimp coated in a light batter and deep-fried, often served with a dipping sauce made from dashi, mirin, and soy sauce.